 - Co-payments,

 - Deductibles, and

 - Co-insurance.

 Expenses that do not count toward the annual out-of-pocket maximum.
-The following expenses are not applied toward the in-network annual out-of-pocket maximum:
+The following expenses are not applied toward the in-network annual out-ofpocket maximum:

 - Premiums,

-- Balance billing,
+- Balance billing, and

-- Spending for non-covered services, and
+- Spending for non-covered services.

-- Penalties for failure to obtain pre-authorization.